-The Art of Cooking While Everything Burns
+If You Can’t Stand the Heat

 I spent an extra day getting a cheap massage, drinking in peace, and eating a proper meal, then got the hell outta town, driving east, toward home and comfort.

 Cooking is work I can always find and do with some pride.
 I feel most secure in kitchens: half-immigrant, mostly poor, nearly all of us in the weeds and trying our best to jerry-rig both self-preservation and collective responsibility regardless of criminal records, credit scores, and/or self-medicated health issues.
 These are the most essential components of being an “essential worker” in America today.
 The category stretches beyond traditional kitchens.
-There’s the fast-food employees, the packaging-plant workers, the auto-managed delivery drivers—all doing part-time labor or gig work, always getting less and needing more.
+There are the fast-food employees, the packaging-plant workers, the auto-managed delivery drivers—all doing part-time labor or gig work, always getting less and needing more.

 Heading out of Oregon, the road east passed through parched lands and scorched forests on the way to tornado and hurricane country, all areas that would need more disaster catering soon enough.
 That was fine with me.
 I didn’t really care if our new normal meant producing foodstuffs for faceless entities and nameless victims.
 Let the world burn, I thought.
 Let it break.
 So long as we get the hours and plenty of OT.